 13. Sam’s Lamb

-In recent years the Lamb Council has made its commercials a little more inclusive, and Sam Kekovich’s act has worn a little thin as it started to feel like less of an act and more of a pathology.
+In recent years the Lamb Council has made commercials a little more inclusive its, and Sam Kekovich’s act has worn a little thin as it started to feel like less of an act and more of a pathology.
 But at the time, Sam’s rants about the virtues of lamb and the evils of not eating lamb were a tongue-in-cheek hit.